 If we call it with a different number of arguments, the interpreter will show an error message.
 Below is a call to this function with one and no arguments along with their respective error messages.

 >>> greet("Monica") # only one argument TypeError: greet() missing 1 required positional argument: 'msg'

 >>> greet() # no arguments TypeError: greet() missing 2 required positional arguments: 'name' and 'msg'

-Up until now functions had fixed number of arguments.
-In Python there are other ways to define a function which can take variable number of arguments.
+Up until now, functions had a fixed number of arguments.
+In Python, there are other ways to define a function that can take variable number of arguments.